ChuanyuXue/NASA-RETHi-DRDS/Data_Service_API_developing_instruction_for_Simulink.md

 If you certainly know some columns should be empty, please fill in - .

-Data_ID, Data_Size, Data_Type must be filled with Unsigned Integer Value [1, 65535]
+Data_ID, Data_Size, Data_Type must be filled with Unsigned Integer Value from 1 to 65535

+For Data_Size:

+- For a Data with shape [r, c], please fill c here(only column size)

 For Data ID

-- For FDD data, please select from [3, 127]
+- For FDD data, please select from 3 to 127
-- For Sensor data, please select from [128, 255]
+- For Sensor data, please select from 128 to 255
-- For Agent data, please select from [256, 383]
+- For Agent data, please select from 256 to 383
-- For Other data, please select from [384, 511]
+- For Other data, please select from 384 to 511

 For Data Type